The Perfect 2-Day Itinerary To Busan I Wish I had On My First Visit

 It’s a total dream for photographers and such a fun place to explore on foot.
 I spent a few hours here just strolling around, taking photos, and stopping for an iced tea at a cute little café with a view.

-After your visit, head down to Nampo-dong for lunch.
+After, head down to Nampo-dong for lunch.
 This area is known for its amazing seafood, so if you’re a seafood lover, you’re in for a treat.
 I had an incredible meal with grilled fish, spicy soup, and rice.
 Simple, classic, and so delicious.

-When you’re ready you can walk along the scenic Jeoryeong Coastal Walk, or check out the immersive Arte Museum Busan nearby if you’re in the mood for something artsy and cool.
+When you’re ready, you can walk along the scenic Jeoryeong Coastal Walk, or check out the immersive Arte Museum Busan nearby if you’re in the mood for something artsy and cool.

 Head over to Gwangalli Beach for a relaxed first evening.
 It has a lovely laid-back atmosphere.
 Take a sunset stroll along the beach, enjoy the sea breeze, and grab a drink or dinner with a view of the beautiful Gwangan Bridge lighting up after dark.